-- 2 Click Add.

-- 3 Enter the account user name and password.

-- NOTE: The combination of the account name and the description must be unique.
+- The combination of the account name and the description must be unique.

+- For a multi-factor authenticated Azure credential, ensure to select the Azure Credential option.
+Once selected the credential will be authenticated through Microsoft.

 - 4 Optionally, enter a description.

 - 5 Click Authenticate.

 - 6 On the Microsoft Azure authentication screen, enter the account name.

 - 7 Click Next.

 - NOTE: When entering credentials in the Configuration Manager, verify that no other users have used the same credential and that the account you are adding is unique.

 - 8 Enter the password for the account.

 - 9 Click Sign In.

 - 10 Enter the verification code sent to the account.

 - 11 Click Verify.